-US House Speaker McCarthy removed from role in unprecedented vote
+Kevin McCarthy removed as US House speaker in unprecedented vote

-The Republican House Speaker failed to face down a challenge from a small faction of right-wing conservatives.
+Republican speaker fails to face down a challenge from a small faction of right-wing conservatives.

-The United States House of Representatives has voted to remove Republican House Speaker Kevin McCarthy from his position, the result of infighting within his own party and persistent challenges from its rightward flank.
+The United States House of Representatives has voted to remove Republican House Speaker Kevin McCarthy, the result of infighting within his own party and persistent challenges from its rightward flank.

 McCarthy was expelled from his role in a 216-210 vote on Tuesday evening, the first time in US history that the House has voted to remove its leader.